RedisJSON/RedisJSON/docs/performance.md

 # Performance

-To get an early sense of what ReJSON is capable of, you can test it with `redis-benchmark` just like any other Redis command.
+To get an early sense of what RedisJSON is capable of, you can test it with `redis-benchmark` just like any other Redis command.
 However, in order to have more control over the tests, we'll use a a tool written in Go called _ReJSONBenchmark_ that we expect to release in the near future.